 That’s why it’s key to read up on what brands you buy.
 But if you’re still clueless as to what to use essential oils for, we recommend starting with sleep!
 Give any one of the following a try on your pillow or in a diffuser, and see if they can help you drift off and enjoy a better night’s rest.

 Lavender – Even if you know next to nothing about essential oils, you’re probably still aware of how lavender is a relaxing pick.
 It’s used in so many products and spa services that it’s difficult to miss!
+Please check out the blog about on How to Grow Lavender: Care, Types, and Growing Tips by

 The upside of being such a well-known pick is that there’s likely to be some supporting research.
 Indeed, lavender can have a positive impact on anxiety and mild insomnia.
 Since it’s so pleasant, gentle, and well-tolerated for many, feel free to layer to fragrance with a light natural lotion, pillow mist, and oil diffuser.